Quicklinks

 When will I be informed about the result?

-You will be informed of the result within four weeks.
+As a rule, you will be informed of the result within four weeks of the submission deadline.
 All applicants will be informed in writing after the respective Supervisory Board meeting.
-If an application is rejected, reasons are given for this rejection.
+If an application is rejected, reasons will be given for this rejection.

 How do I apply for a grant for legal and tax advice?

-Before seeking legal or tax advice, please send a written request by e-mail to ske@vdfs.at and describe what you are applying for this grant for.
+Before requesting legal or tax advice, please send a written request by e-mail to ske@vdfs.at and describe what you are requesting this grant for.

-Please note that the factual connection with your professional activity as a filmmaker or as a practicing artist in the audiovisual field must be given and must be proven.
+Please note that the material connection with your professional activity as a filmmaker or performer in the audiovisual field must be given and proven.
 The grant of max.
 EUR 2,000 (excl.
-VAT) can be awarded once per calendar year.
+VAT) can be provided once per calendar year and will be settled directly with the law firm advising you.

 What are the requirements for a grant for education and training?